sunfounder/raphael-kit/docs/source/for_other_models.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-For Pi 4, 3, and All Other Pi Models
+For Pi 4, 3, and Earlier (Not Pi 5)
 ==========================================

 .. toctree::